 From crime-fighting ninja babies to flying kitties, the professional improv actors of the Story Pirates bring smiles to kids faces with their fun and original stories and songs, all of which were created by other children around the world.
 The Story Pirates believe that within each individual child is a story to be told, so kids even have the chance to contribute their own fantastical ideas to the Story Pirates repertoire, which the Pirates will perform on the spot in front of the birthday child and all her friends.
 The Story Pirates offer two birthday options: The Premiere birthday (ages 4–10), which features a 45-minute long sketch comedy show with a story by the birthday child, and a bash that invites youngster to celebrate at one of their public Flagship Shows.
 Ages 4–12.

 The offerings at this fun-filled play space make it an ideal venue for your tot’s first birthday celebration.
-Tiny guests will love activities designed just for them at The Big ONE party.
-They hear a personalized tale during story time, sing and move to tunes performed by a Songs for Seeds guitarist and play along with kid-sized instruments.
-For babes who really love music, upgrade to a full band performance complete with a drummer and keyboardist.
-Three staffers run the show in your private party room.
-Choose the all-inclusive or ultimate packages for extras like pizza and juice, birthday treats and favors and exclusive access to the playground.
-200 West End Ave (212-792-7591) · 10 W 25th St (212-792-7590) · 252 First Ave (212-792-7590).
+Tiny guests will hear a personalized tale during story time, sing and move to tunes performed by a Songs for Seeds guitarist and play along with kid-sized instruments.
+For babes who really love music, enjoy a full band performance complete with a drummer and keyboardist.
+Staffers run the show in your private party room.
+Various locations.
 Ages 0–2.

 The Upper East Side music mecca customizes parties to your little one’s favorite songs and theme of preference—jungle boogie, rock & roll and baseball bash, for instance—and all partygoers can jam on mini instruments.
 TLB Music also has a playroom—with a clubhouse, a tiny rock-climbing mountain and a play kitchen—plus extras such as a magician, character visits, face painting, glitter tattoos and party favors.
 All parties include Two Boots Pizza and staff setup and cleanup.
 Ages 1–6.